top of page

 Igreja de Santa Rita

-Igreja de Santa Rita was for freed slaves and their descendents.
+Igreja de Santa Rita was for freed slaves and their descendants.

 Igreja Nossa Senhora das Dores